mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ![Mass action window](/assets/images/pontoon/translate/mass_action.png)

+After selecting a string, it’s possible to hold `SHIFT` and click on another string to select a range of strings.

 At the top-left of the mass action window, the translator can return to the editing space by clicking on the `x` icon.
 To the right of the exit icon, the number of strings currently selected is displayed.
 At the top-right of the mass action window, the translator can select all of the strings in the sidebar.

 In the `REVIEW TRANSLATIONS` section, the translator can approve suggestions or remove approved translations for all selected strings.
 Upon clicking `APPROVE ALL`, the text in the green button will be replaced with the number of new approved translations.